siddarthaThentu/Solve-TakeHome/README.md

-# Solve Finance - Take Home Test - Full Stack Engineer
+# Solve Finance Full Stack Engineer Take Home Test

 Welcome Candidate and thank you for taking the time to complete the Solve Finance take-home challenge for our full-stack engineer position.